francisngo/local.it-client/CONTRIBUTING.md

 0.1 fork the repo
 0.2 git clone
-0.3 git remote add origin master (to your own branch) 0.4 git remote add upstream (to the toucan)
+0.3 git remote add origin master (to your own branch) 0.4 git remote add upstream (to the cereal-n-milk)

 --- SUBMITTING CHANGES TO THE REPO ---